Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 **“Infrastructure measures”** including any infrastructure that integrate renewables via a "direct wire connection" (e.g. a datacenter with solar panels on the roof and a battery storage located onsite).
 This is conceptually closer to a Microgrid, where there is a higher % of renewable energy usage than the local grid carbon intensity.

 ## Reporting Requirements
-For an entity to be compliant with this specification, and implementing carbon transparency, certain reporting requirements MUST be met.
+To comply with this specification and implement carbon transparency, an entity MUST meet these reporting requirements.

 ### Data elements to be reported
 The following list contains the REQUIRED and OPTIONAL data elements to be reported.
 Some data elements are defined elsewhere in the specification as REQUIRED, and are included again for completeness.